The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: Rudiments of Machine-Learning

+Having familiarized ourselves with some basic terms, it is helpful to that the world of ML goes far beyond NNs, which we exemplified with MLPs and CNNs above.
+In this section, we will introduce a few more which we will use later.

-\subsection{Support Vector Machines}
+\subsubsection{Support Vector Machines}

-In the above we have outlined the neural-network approach to machine-learning.
-There are other approaches, such as support vector machines (SVMs), decision trees, etc., the most widely used being SVMs.
-In contrast to neural networks, SVMs take a more geometric approach.
-They can act as both classifiers and regressors which we shall introduce sequentially.
+One of the most widely used methods to address high dimensional labeled data is support vector machines (SVMs).
+In contrast to NNs, SVMs take a purely geometric approach and has the advantage of {\bf interpretability}: one can tell the equation (hypersurface) which separates the data into regions.
+SVM can act as both classifiers and regressors which we shall introduce sequentially.

 \paragraph{SVM Classifiers: }

 While a neural network classifier essentially fits a large number of parameters (weights and biases) to obtain a desired function $f(\mathbf{v_{in}}) \in [0,1]$, a SVM tries to establish an optimal hyperplane separating clusters of points in the {\em feature space}, the $n$-dimensional Euclidean space to which the $n$-dimensional input vector belongs.
 Points lying on one side of the plane are identified with one class, and vice versa for the other.